 During the interrogation after the murders, Boubede told police that he worked as a police officer in Chicago for 18 years.
 However, this turned out to be untrue.
 He also exaggerated about how long he had lived in Keddie.
 Additionally, he said that Marilyn was his niece, which was also false.
 Some sources claim that Boubede had a crush on Sue, who supposedly rejected him twice.

 It is unclear what evidence links Boubede to the mafia.
 Nonetheless, it raises many questions.
 Was this why detectives never adequately investigated Boubede?
 Is this why detectives seemed to turn a blind eye to many clues and disregarded evidence?
-Were they protecting their asset?
+Were they protecting their informant?

 John Boubede left Keddie after the murders and returned to Chicago, where he died in 1988.